 - Supervising adults should not be reading, talking on the phone, or doing any other activities that keep them from watching the child or children at all times.

 - Never leave young children unattended in a wading pool, swimming pool, lake, ocean, or stream -- not even for a second.

 Teach your children to swim.
 But understand that this alone will not prevent young children from drowning.
 Air-filled or foam toys (wings, noodles, and inner tubes) are not a replacement for life jackets when boating or when your child is in open water.

 Prevent drowning around the home:

 - All buckets, wading pools, ice chests, and other containers should be emptied right after use and stored upside down.

-- Keep doors to your laundry room and bathrooms closed at all times, and consider an out-of-reach latch on the door.
+- Keep doors to your laundry room and bathrooms closed at all times.
+Consider installing latches on these doors that your child cannot reach.

-- Be aware of irrigation ditches and other areas of water drainage around your home, and do not leave your child unattended.
+- Be aware of irrigation ditches and other areas of water drainage around your home.
+These also create drowning dangers for small children.